FAQs

 If you don't have a library card, sign up today!

-OverDrive sees your new card number as a new account, and sometimes there is a hiccup when the accounts are merged.
-When they don't merge properly, you won't see holds you placed with your old card number.
-Reach out to library staff, and they will be able to help!
+OverDrive sees your new card number as a new account and sometimes there’s a glitch when the accounts are merged.
+When this happens, you won’t see the holds you placed with your old card number.
+Reach out to library staff and they’ll be able to help!

-Currently, you can borrow titles from public libraries throughout Idaho by adding each library in the Libby app.
-Once you have added libraries, you can browse their collections individually.
-You can also search for titles across all libraries using the "deep search" filter.
+Residents across Idaho can access OverDrive books through a program called a Reciprocal Lending Agreement (RLA).
+Borrow books from public libraries throughout Idaho by “adding” each library in the Libby app.
+Once you’ve added a library, you can browse its collection and check out books that are available.
+You can also search for books across all libraries using the "deep search" filter.

 To add partner libraries:

-- Scroll to find and then tap on "Add Library"
+- Scroll to find "Add Library," then tap to select it.

-- Search 'Idaho' and then select one of the libraries in the list
+- Search for the word Idaho and then select one of the libraries in the list.

-- Look for where your home library an card number are listed, then tap
+- Look for your home library and card number, then tap to select it.

-- Follow the prompts to type in your library card number again (if you do not have this information, contact your home library to get it)
+- Follow the prompts to type in your library card number again (if you don’t have this information, contact your home library to get it).

-- Once your card is entered successfully, you can rename that partner library or click "next" to continue to view that network's collection
+- Once you’ve entered your card number successfully, you can rename that partner library or click "next" to continue to view that library's collection.

 Visit OverDrive's troubleshooting page.
 Here you can browse topics by device or type a keyword or two into the search box in the upper right corner.
 Don't forget - you're always welcome to reach out to library staff for support!

 No!
-Anyone can participate in Boise Public Library's Summer Reading Program.
-We do, however, ask that you only participate in one program.
+Anyone can participate in Boise Public Library's Summer and Winter Reading Programs.

-No. You are welcome to track your reading using one of our paper trackers.
-However, when you come to claim your prizes, Boise Public Library staff will create a profile for you on Beanstack, in order to maintain accurate statistics.
+No. You are welcome to track your reading using a paper tracker.
+However, when you come to claim your prizes, Boise Public Library staff will create a profile for you in Beanstack to maintain accurate statistics.

 Of course!
-E-Books, audiobooks, e-audio books, comic books, books without words, books without pictures, short books, long books...all books count in Summer Reading.
+E-Books, audiobooks, e-audio books, comic books, books without words, books without pictures, short books, long books...all books count!

 We're here to help!
 Send us an email at askalibrarian@cityofboise.org, or call or visit one of our locations.